 The session opened with strong and inspiring words from Professor Lyn Carson of the newDemocracy Foundation (one of Democracy In Practice's Advisors), Professor Graham Smith from the Centre for the Study of Democracy at the University of Westminster, and Rosemary Blecher, Editor of OpenDemocracy.
 All of the panelists called for approaches to the problems of democracy that look beyond elections and beyond politics as usual.
 Afterwards, speakers from each of the three selected initiatives were allotted 5 minutes each.
 On behalf of our team, Adam presented our initiative and made a call for more creative experimentation and for people to take action for "real and profound systemic change, that changes the way power is distributed."

-Watch the full video of the closing plenary session here: Closing Plenary of the World Forum for Democracy.
-Adam’s speech starts at about 1 hour 37 minutes.
+Find the full video of the Closing Plenary of the World Forum for Democracy here.
+Adam's speech starts at about 1 hour 37 minutes.

 Participants at the event voted for one of the three finalists, and in the end the most votes went to the German initiative Kiron, which gives refugees access to higher education worldwide.
 Our congratulations to Kiron, and to the other finalist, the MaYouth educational initiative from Zimbabwe.
 It was an honor for us to be recognized in this manner, and it capped off an amazing experience for Democracy In Practice in Strasbourg at the World Forum for Democracy!